sliu1SU/Reliable-Data-Transfer-3.0/README.md

 This Python project simulates reliable data transfer 3.0 (RTD 3.0)<br>
 UDP Protocol is used<br>
 Missing/Corrupted UDP packets are simulated and handled<br>
-Please execute receiver.py BEFORE sender.py
+Please execute receiver.py BEFORE sender.py<br>
+For detail explanation, please refer to the .pdf file